How to Select and Contact Faculty to Look for a Research Assistant (RA) or Fellowship Position

 - Fred Hutchinson Cancer Research Center (FHCRC)

-hires many Epidemiology RAs.
+hires several Epidemiology RA's.
 Its research is not limited to cancer.

 - FHCRC can hire through the UW system, so RA's can receive the same benefits as UW RA's.

-- Enter your interest area (1-2 word description) into the search box, and investigator's CV's will result.
+- Enter your interest area (1-2 word description) into the search box (linked above), and investigator's CV's will result.
 If you

-- Consider RA Positions in Other UW Departments.
+- Consider RA/TA Positions in Other UW Departments.

-- A few students find fuding from other SPH Departments, such as Global Health, ect.
+- A few students find fuding from other SPH Departments.

 - UW Labs and Research Centers List

-Also, ask for faculty contact advice from the Epidemiology Program Office
+Also, ask for faculty contact advice from the Epidemiology Student Academic Services

 If desired, you may send a draft list of faculty contacts for our review and suggestions.